Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Confluence of geodesics

 In this section we will explain how to adapt the proof of confluence of geodesics for subcritical LQG from~\cite{gm-confluence} to the supercritical case.
 This will lead to proofs of Theorems~\ref{thm-clsce} and~\ref{thm-finite-geo0}.
 Many of the arguments of~\cite{gm-confluence} carry over verbatim to the supercritical case, but in some places non-trivial modifications to the arguments, using results from Sections~\ref{sec-bdy-estimates} and~\ref{sec-curve} of the present paper, are needed.
 As such, we will not repeat the full argument from~\cite{gm-confluence}.
 Instead, we will only explain the parts of the argument which require modification.
 We aim to strike a balance between minimizing repetition of arguments from the subcritical case and making the paper readable without the reader having to frequently refer to~\cite{gm-confluence}.

 The proof of confluence of geodesics for subcritical LQG has four steps. \begin{enumerate} \item Establish some preliminary facts about geodesics, such as uniqueness of geodesics between typical points and certain monotonicity properties for the cyclic ordering of geodesics from 0 to points of the boundary of the filled metric ball $\mcl B_s^\bullet$~\cite[Section 2.1]{gm-confluence}. \item Suppose we condition on $(\mcl B_s^\bullet , h|_{\mcl B_s^\bullet})$ and $I\subset\bdy\mcl B_s^\bullet$ is an arc chosen in a way which depends only on $(\mcl B_s^\bullet , h|_{\mcl B_s^\bullet})$.
-Show that if $I$ can be disconnected from $\infty$ in $\BB C\setminus \mcl B_s^\bullet$ by a set of small Euclidean diameter, then it holds with high conditional probability that there is a ``shield" in $\BB C\setminus \mcl B_s^\bullet$ which disconnects $I$ from $\infty$ with the property that no $D_h$-geodesic can cross this shield~\cite[Sections 3.2 and 3.3]{gm-confluence}. \item Start with a positive radius $t$ and a collection of boundary arcs $\mcl I_0$ of $\bdy\mcl B_t^\bullet$.
+Show that if $I$ can be disconnected from $\infty$ in $\BB C\setminus \mcl B_s^\bullet$ by a set of small Euclidean diameter, then it holds with high conditional probability that there is a ``shield" in $\BB C\setminus \mcl B_s^\bullet$ which disconnects $I$ from $\infty$ with the property that no $D_h$-geodesic started from 0 can cross this shield~\cite[Sections 3.2 and 3.3]{gm-confluence}. \item Start with a positive radius $t$ and a collection of boundary arcs $\mcl I_0$ of $\bdy\mcl B_t^\bullet$.
 Iteratively apply Step~\ref{item-step-shield} for several successive radii $s_k > t$ to iteratively ``kill off" all of the geodesics started from 0 which pass through $I \in \mcl I_0$.
-Repeat until only a constant-order number of arcs in $\mcl I_0$ remain.
+Repeat until the number of remaining arcs in $\mcl I_0$ which have not yet been killed off is at most a large deterministic constant (independent of the initial choice of $\mcl I_0$).
 By sending the size of the arcs in $\mcl I_0$ to zero (and the number of such arcs to $\infty$), conclude that for each fixed $s > t$, there are a.s.\ only finitely many points on $\bdy\mcl B_t^\bullet$ which are hit by $D_h$-geodesics from 0 to $\bdy\mcl B_s^\bullet$~\cite[Section 3.4]{gm-confluence}.
 This yields Theorem~\ref{thm-finite-geo0}. \item Reduce from finitely many points on $\bdy\mcl B_t^\bullet$ to a single point by ``killing off" the points one at a time~\cite[Section 4]{gm-confluence}.
 This yields Theorem~\ref{thm-clsce}. \end{enumerate} See~\cite[Section 3.1]{gm-confluence} for a detailed overview of Steps~\ref{item-step-shield} and~\ref{item-step-iterate}.

 Most of the arguments involved in step~\ref{item-step-unique} carry over verbatim to the supercritical case once we know that the boundary of a filled metric ball is a Jordan curve (Proposition~\ref{prop-jordan}).
 So, we will not repeat many of these arguments here.
 Rather, we will just state a few of the most important results; see Section~\ref{sec-unique}.